rebeccaby/course-catalog-api/README.md

   * `\u00a0` appearing instead of ` `

 ## Future Additions
-  * Better eexception handling and null checking in scraper
+  * Better exception handling and null checking in scraper
   * Have courses work off "{department}/" endpoints
     * Ex. `http://127.0.0.1:5000/ACCT/2301` instead of `http://127.0.0.1:5000/course/ACCT2301`
   * Asynchronous requests with scraper and PUT scripts